 Amazon has launched the Kindle Create software program which can help you to produce ebooks from Word files.

-It’s a very useful free tool for authors and self-publishers but the one drawback is that it formats and packages files ready for uploading to Kindle Direct Publishing rather than outputting a mobi file.
+It’s a useful free tool for authors and self-publishers but the one drawback is that it formats and packages proprietary files ready for uploading to Kindle Direct Publishing rather than outputting a mobi file.

-For Word files, Kindle Create does a great job.
+For Word files, Kindle Create does a good job.
 It will break your document into chapter sections if it finds the appropriate headings and offers a wide range of fairly sophisticated formatting options, with all the usual items such as chapter titles, sub-titles and body text but also including drop caps and separators.
 It will also generate a table of contents.

-Kindle Create imports Word files very quickly and efficiently and the elements and formatting aspects of the program are well laid out.
+Kindle Create imports Word files quickly and efficiently and the elements and formatting aspects of the program are well laid out.
 There are only three fonts to choose from, which are Amazon’s own Ember sans serif and Bookerly serif typefaces plus a monospace font.

 It’s all simple and easy to use.
-If at present you upload Word files to Kindle Direct Publishing for direct conversion to a mobi file then you should consider trying out Kindle Create as you’ll be able to get the book looking like you want it rather than relying on the default options of KDP conversion.
+If at present you upload Word files to Kindle Direct Publishing for direct conversion to a mobi file then you should consider trying out Kindle Create as you should be able to get the book looking like you want it rather than relying on the default options of KDP conversion.

 There is a Preview function in the program where you can see what your book will look like on Kindle devices and apps but it’s a shame there isn’t the ability to output a mobi file which you could then send to your Kindle for checking.